Rich Gedman: Amateur and minor leagues

 A native of Worcester, Massachusetts, Gedman played first base and pitched at Saint Peter-Marian High School and for the Grafton Hill (Worcester) American Legion Baseball program.
-He went undrafted in the 1977 Major League Baseball Draft, and was signed as a free agent by the Red Sox.
+He went undrafted in the 1977 Major League Baseball draft, and was signed as a free agent by the Red Sox.
 He was sent to the Instructional League to learn to play catcher, and progressed steadily up through the Red Sox minor leagues system.
 Highlights of his minor league career included catching the first nine innings of the longest game in the history of professional baseball, a 33 inning affair between Gedman's Pawtucket Red Sox and the Rochester Red Wings.

 Major leagues

 Gedman made his debut for the Sox at the age of 20 in September 1980, pinch-hitting for Carl Yastrzemski.
 In 1981, regular Sox catcher Carlton Fisk was granted free-agency and signed with the Chicago White Sox, leaving the catcher position open.
 Gedman shared catching duties with Gary Allenson, and played well enough to be named The Sporting News Rookie of the Year.

 Following a poor 1982, Gedman's hitting improved the next two seasons under the instruction of Red Sox hitting coach Walt Hriniak.
 He hit a career high 24 home runs in 1984 and followed with career highs in batting average (.295) and RBI (80) in 1985 while throwing out nearly half of potential base stealers.
 In that season, he became the 16th Red Sox player and only the sixth catcher since 1900 to hit for the cycle.

-In 1986, Gedman experienced three of the highlights of his career.
-Gedman was the battery-mate for Red Sox pitcher Roger Clemens on April 29 when Clemens struck out 20 batters in a game against the Seattle Mariners to set the major league single-game strikeout record in a nine-inning game.
-Gedman's 20 putouts during the game set the American League record for putouts by a catcher.
+In 1986, Gedman experienced three highlights of his career.
+Gedman was the battery-mate to Red Sox pitcher Roger Clemens on April 29 when Clemens struck out 20 batters against the Seattle Mariners to set the major league single-game strikeout record in a nine-inning game.
+Gedman's 20 putouts set the American League record for putouts in a game by a catcher.
 On April 30, he had 16 putouts for a total of 36 in two days, which is the most for a catcher in two consecutive games.
 Gedman was also selected to the All-Star Game that year, to go with his appearance in the 1985 game.
 But the peak of his career coincided with one of its lows in the 1986 World Series.
 In the bottom of the tenth inning of Game 6, with the Sox leading by one run with two outs, Kevin Mitchell on third and Mookie Wilson at bat, reliever Bob Stanley threw a pitch that Gedman failed to handle.
 It was scored as a wild pitch, but many considered it a Gedman passed ball.
 Mitchell came in to score, tying the game.
 Then, Wilson hit a ball that went through first baseman Bill Buckner's legs to win the game for the Mets.
 The Sox went on to lose the deciding game, and the series.